postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-adding_and_verifying_custom_domains.md

 You can also click the **Verify Later** button, if you choose not to verify the domain now.

-In addition if you want to delete the custom domain, click "Delete Custom Domain".
+In addition if you want to delete the custom domain, click the "Delete Custom Domain" link.

 [![verify_domain](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-verify-domain.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-verify-domain.png)